| Title: | Access and Visualize AEMET Weather and Climate Data |

 Code modified from project https://github.com/SevillaR/aemet.

-library(tibble) stations <- aemet_stations() stations # Cached during this R session stations2 <- aemet_stations(verbose = TRUE) identical(stations, stations2)library(tibble) stations <- aemet_stations() stations # Cached during this R session stations2 <- aemet_stations(verbose = TRUE) identical(stations, stations2)
+library(dplyr) stations <- aemet_stations() stations # Cached during this R session. stations2 <- aemet_stations(verbose = TRUE) identical(stations, stations2)library(dplyr) stations <- aemet_stations() stations # Cached during this R session. stations2 <- aemet_stations(verbose = TRUE) identical(stations, stations2)

-Normal data for Zaragoza Airport (1981-2010).
-This is an example dataset used to plot climatograms.
+Climatological normal data for Zaragoza Airport (1981–2010).
+This example dataset is used to create Walter-Lieth climate diagrams.

 AEMET.